Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Evaluation and Results

-The objective of a stealthy attack is to avoid tripping any anomaly detectors and causing the system POV trajectory to seem nominal \wrt the planned mission while the {\em true trajectory} due to the attack significantly deviates from the mission parameters (\ie a meaningful deviation).
-Justification and definitions of `stealthiness' and `meaningfulness' are discussed in the subsequent section \S \ref{sec:rq:stealthy} and \S\ref{sec:rq:meaningful} respectively.
-On both fronts, \papername \textit{successfully} achieved stealth since it {\em caused significant deviation without triggering anomaly detectors} especially for the circle and linear missions.
+The objective of a stealthy attack is to avoid tripping any anomaly detectors and causing the system POV trajectory to seem nominal \wrt the planned mission while the {\em true trajectory} significantly deviates from the mission parameters due to the attacks (\ie a meaningful deviation).
+Justification and definitions of `stealthiness' and `meaningfulness' are discussed in the subsequent section \S \ref{sec:rq:meaningful} and \S\ref{sec:rq:stealthy} respectively.
+On both fronts, \papername \textit{successfully} achieved stealth since it {\em caused significant deviation without triggering anomaly detectors} especially for the circle and linear missions as seen in \tab{\ref{tab:result}}.
 For the hold mission, \papername{} was successful until an average of 17.72m of deviation was achieved after which it was no longer stealthy.
-The reason for the break in stealth is that the hold mission has a very limited movement errors for \papername{} to exploit.
-However all of the na\"ive attacks (\tab{\ref{tab:naive_attacks}}) also failed to be a stealthy for all missions, displaying the non-triviality of the problem.
-In the rest of this section, we discuss the attack \wrt the circle mission while the details and results from the other missions are in appendix \ref{appendix:other_missions} due to the space constraints.
+The reason for the break in stealth is that the hold mission has a very limited errors in movement that \papername{} can exploit.
+However all of the baseline attacks (\tab{\ref{tab:naive_attacks}}) failed to be stealthy for {\em all} missions, displaying the non-triviality of the problem.
+In the rest of this section, we discuss the attack \wrt the circle mission {as it exhibits the most complex kinematics, hence harder to stealthily spoof, especially for a longer period of time}; the details and results from the other missions are on the website\footnote{ \paperwebsite{}} due to the space constraints.

-\papername{} was indeed stealthy since it did not trigger any alarms --for both anomaly detectors --for the duration of the mission and the system POV was nominal\footnote{we use `nominal' and `expected' interchangeably}.
+\papername{} was indeed stealthy since it did not trigger any alarms --- for both anomaly detectors --- for the duration of the mission and the system POV was nominal\footnote{we use `nominal' and `expected' interchangeably}. \fig{\ref{fig:db_perf}} shows: (\subref{fig:db_perf:sub:traj}) trajectory (east-north coordinates), (\subref{fig:db_perf:sub:velpos}) observed GNSS sensor (time vs. velocity/position), (\subref{fig:db_perf:sub:tau}) residual history (time vs. velocity/position residuals), and (\subref{fig:db_perf:sub:chi}) $\chi^2$ score (time vs. velocity/position scores).
 The performance of \papername{}'s direction bias (DB) attack in \fig{\ref{fig:db_perf:sub:tau}} shows that the {\em residual stayed within the threshold range for the duration of the mission}.
-Notice that in \fig{\ref{fig:db_perf:sub:traj}}, the system POV trajectory is near exact to the normal trajectory.
-Consequently in \fig{\ref{fig:circle_tbd}}, the total Bregman divergence (TBD) value of the system POV trajectory is within the normal trajectory range.
+Notice that in \fig{\ref{fig:db_perf:sub:traj}}, the system POV trajectory is near exact to the nominal trajectory.
+Consequently in \fig{\ref{fig:circle_tbd}}, the total Bregman divergence (\TBD{}) value of the system POV trajectory is within the nominal trajectory range.